Josky-olo/FileWatcher/README.md

 # FileWatcher
 It's a console app.
 Used to view the movement of files.
-Notifications can be sent in Windows Notification and also sent to email. when there is an action on the file
+Notifications can be sent in Windows Notification(by default) and also sent to email. when there is an action on the file

 # Set route and format file
   Set in App.config file.
 Change the value for the route and format file you want.